 I know everyone talks about how you can start your virtual assistant business for free.
 However, you’ll need some basic things like a phone/laptop, internet and a working email.

-Note: In my e-course I share a resource I call the VA Toolkit.
-It contains all the FREE tools (30+) I use to do everything.
+Note: In my email course I share a list of some of the FREE tools (20+) I use in my VA business.
 These apps make my job easier and help me look like a pro at everything I do.

 4.)
 Legally Protect Your Business Or Get Screwed